Emergency Order Restricting Transportation of Firewood Into the State of Maine

 However, there are federal regulations and federal penalties for movement of regulated wood products (including firewood) from areas under federal quarantine.
-Examples of such areas include the Massachusetts, New York and Ohio Asian longhorned beetle infestations and any of the emerald ash borer infested areas.
+Examples of such areas include the Massachusetts, New York, North Carolina and Ohio Asian longhorned beetle infestations and any of the emerald ash borer infested areas.

 Who will be responsible for enforcement?

 State police, county sheriffs, municipal law enforcement officers, state forest rangers and game wardens will be authorized to make inspections, investigations, arrests and disposals of firewood transported illegally to Maine from other states.
 However, efforts during the initial period are targeted on familiarizing local citizens and visitors with the new regulations.
 Most of the effort is currently being focused on education and public awareness.

 However, as mentioned above, regulations associated with materials (including firewood) from known infestations will be strictly enforced.

 What do I do if I have come to Maine and inadvertently brought firewood with me, and I can’t prove that it meets USDA heat treatment standards?